 New QCE System

-In 2019, Catholic schools in the Diocese of Rockhampton transition to the new Queensland Certificate of Education (QCE) and tertiary entrance systems.
+In 2019, Catholic schools in the Diocese of Rockhampton transitioned to the new Queensland Certificate of Education (QCE) and tertiary entrance systems.

 Australian Tertiary Admission Rank (ATAR)